What goes in my bins?

 Head to the Suffolk Recycles website to find out what you can and can't put in your general rubbish (refuse) bin.
 To check a specific item, head to the A-Z of recycling.

 All ash, dust, shredded paper or other loose materials must be bagged and tied before being put in the refuse bin.

 Here are some of the alternative ways to dispose of waste that you can not put in your refuse bin:

 - Clinical / medical waste (including needles)

 - Waste Electrical and Electronic Equipment (WEEE)

 What happens to my refuse?

-Refuse is taken to the Energy from Waste Facility at Great Blakenham.
-Here waste is burned at high temperatures and the heat used to make steam, which drives a turbine to generate electricity.
 We do not sent waste to landfill.
+Instead, refuse is taken to the Energy from Waste Facility at Great Blakenham.
+Waste is burned at high temperatures and the heat is used to make steam.
+The steam then drives a turbine to generate electricity.

-We only want the items listed below in your garden waste (brown) bin:
+We ONLY want these items in your garden waste (brown) bin: